dugagjin/lossless-text-compression/readme.md

 ### What is already implemented

-Decoding and encoding wav files.
+- Decoding and encoding wav files

 ### What has to be implemented